EddieFahrenheit/EddieFahrenheit/README.md

 Software Engineer and Motion Picture Studio Electrician.

-I'm obsessed with the cycle of learning and creation!
+I'm obsessed with the cycle of learning and creation.
 I want to master my craft in order to propel humanity forward!

 Contact me with interesting project ideas!
 I'd love to hear it out and take part.
 <!-- description-end -->